mateuszjancy/intro-to-akka-stream/Readme.md

 ---

-## Remarks
+## Remarks +

 * Super as a alternative for any scheduled activity
 * Nice compassable blocks
 * Easy to test
 * Clear processing blocks
-* In my opinion its wrong to say that most of problems can be rewritten with futures and for comprehension
-* I general easy to use
+* Easy to use
-* Nice integrations with akka.http
+* Nice integration with akka.http

 ---

-## Remarks
+## Remarks -

-* Redundant complexity in some cases
+* Redundant complexity.
-* Hard to design application with clear separation of logic and framework (as it was in spring...)
+* Hard to design application with clear separation of logic and framework.
-* Graph API can be useful but in very complex processing
+* Graph API can become overkill in simple cases.

 ---